microsoft/BotBuilder-Samples/experimental/qnamaker-multiturn-bot/csharp_dotnetcore/README.md

-﻿﻿# Active learning in QnA Maker
+﻿﻿# Multiturn in QnA Maker
-This sample shows how to integrate Active Learning in a QnA Maker bot with ASP.Net Core-2.
-Click [here][al#1] to know more about how to enable and use active learning .
+This sample shows how to integrate Multiturn and Active learning in a QnA Maker bot with ASP.Net Core-2.
+Click [here][72] to know more about using follow-up prompts to create multiturn conversation.
+To know more about how to enable and use active learning, click [here][71].

 ## Concepts introduced in this sample